 04 Dec Benefits of CMMS Software: Understanding CMMS Advantages And Disadvantages

 In the modern era of voice-recognition virtual assistants, self-driving cars and smartphones, it makes no sense to be doing something as crucial as maintenance manually.
 Luckily, there’s software for that!
-Let’s look at the advantages and disadvantages of CMMS software (Computerized Maintenance Management System), so you have a clear understanding of the benefits of CMMS.
+To gain a clear understanding of the benefits of CMMS (Computerized Maintenance Management Systems), let’s look at both the CMMS advantages and disadvantages of the software.

 Overall Benefits of CMMS Software

 First, a quick overview.
 Computerized maintenance management systems include EAM software (enterprise asset management), CAFM software (computer-aided facility management) and facilities management software.
 One of CMMS’s advantages as a technology is that it tracks an organization’s maintenance operations and activities.

 Facilities management and maintenance teams can use CMMS software to schedule work orders and maintenance, as well as locate tools, parts and supplies within your facility.
 Inventory management allows users to control inventory, and labor management eases the process of managing labor resources.
 Some of its best features include maintenance and technician scheduling, preventive maintenance, work order management, inventory management, and asset management